claireskim/claireskim.github.io/aboutme.md

 - I love psychology theories and like creating productivity tools.
 - I have raccoons living on my roof.
 They make really great neighbors.

-What else do you need?
+What else do you want to know?

 ### my history